named-data/NFD/CONTRIBUTING.md

 push HEAD:refs/for/master`.

 **Note:** Gerrit separates commits into patch sets by the unique `Change-Id`s.
-As a result, it is important that you either:
+As a result, you must either:

 *  Squash your various commits into one with `git rebase -i
    <initial commit>`, ensuring that the ultimate `Change-Id` in the